killabayte/custom-node-red-docker/README.md

 To access your server this time  you have to go to https://127.0.0.1:1880

 At some point, you will get annoyed by the prompt, so if you spend a few more minutes, you can add the SSL certificate to your browser.
-Open the certification.pem file and copy the content to a text file on your computer.
+Open the node-cert.pem file and copy the content to a text file on your computer.
 Save it using the same name.
 Then:

 - Open Chrome settings page chrome://settings
 - Search for “certificates”